 Wakara's Burial

 Here's where the story goes off the rails.
 Mormon accounts alleged that Wakara's two wives and some Paiute children were "offered up" as a sacrifice on the day of his burial.
-Besides his weapons, trinkets, and presents, the two wives and a young boy "were fastened alive to the pedestal beside Wakara's body."
+Besides his weapons, trinkets, and presents, the two wives and two young boys "were fastened alive to the pedestal beside Wakara's body."
 "I don't believe that," said Mary Meyer.

 Mary Meyer and I attended the Circleville Massacre monument dedication in April of 2016 in Circleville, Utah.
 On the way home, we visited the Walker exhibit at The Territorial Statehouse and State Park in Fillmore, Utah, which describes Wakara's burial.
 After carefully reading everything at the exhibition, she said, "I don't believe any of this."
 She found the exhibit very offensive and disrespectful of her ancestors and Tribe.
-I lived with Mary's brother, Perry Murdock, for a couple of months.
+I lived with Mary's brother, Perry Murdock, for several months.
 I asked him if his great-great-grandfather Wakara was buried with two children.
 He was puzzled.
 "I can tell you we would never do such a thing.
 That's not our tradition.
 No, that wouldn't happen. we have sacrificed a horse sometimes so the person's favorite animal would be with him, but we would never treat our women and children that way."
-Perry further explained that Wakara's body was exhumed by tribal members shortly after and reburied in a secret location where his remains would be undisturbed by grave robbers.
+Perry further explained that Tribal members exhumed Wakara's body shortly after and reburied it in a secret location where his remains would be undisturbed by grave robbers.

-Last but no less slanderous, Mormon writers claim Wakara was a horse thief.
+Mormon writers claim Wakara was a horse thief.
 They are hypocritical in their judgment of Wakara.
 When the quorum of the twelve apostles and church leader Brigham Young ordered the Timpanogos' extermination, they then stole their land, water, and timber on their land.
 They then tried to take away their religion, language, and freedom.
+Then they gave the Timpanogos a book that said, "Thou shalt not steal."

-I was also offended by the Fillmore State Exhibit and embarrassed that I had taken Mary to see how one-sided stories dehumanize and demoralize the indigenous peoples of Utah as a tourist attraction.
+I was also offended by the Fillmore State Exhibit and embarrassed that I had taken Mary to see how one-sided stories dehumanize and demoralize the indigenous peoples of Utah as a tourist attraction?
 It is disgraceful.
+And makes me ashamed I was born and grew up here in Utah, and served a mission for the LDS Church.

-Tell us, Fillmore City, where is the "sepulcher of stone," the remains of 50 horses, two women, two children, and Wakara?
-Tell us that.
+Tell us, Fillmore City, where is the "sepulcher of stone," and the remains of 50 horses, two women, two children, and Wakara?
+Tell us that please.
 We did a little math; there would be 1,065 human bones and 10,250 horse bones.
 That would be a total of 11,315 bones.
-Please send us that information to: comments@blackhawkproductions.com.
+Please send that information to comments@blackhawkproductions.com telling me where those items are?

 Prelude To The 'Walker War'